Getting to Greytown

-You can get here without a car with the Village Artisan Tour.
+Get a group together and book a Village Artisan Tour.
 The tour will also take you to Martinborough and Featherston.
 Come from Wellington by train and experience boutique shopping, lunch, wine and cheese while all of your transport is taken care of.

 Coming by train

-Simply jump on the Wairarapa train in Wellington and catch a connecting bus to Greytown.
+Simply jump on the Wairarapa train in Wellington and catch a connecting bus to Greytown, or book a shuttle with Carterton Shuttles.
 Check out the Wellington to Wairarapa timetable here.

 To get to Greytown during the week hop off the train at Woodside Station (its 5km out of town) and board the bus which meets all weekday trains (except the late train on Fridays).
 It will whisk you straight to Main Street Greytown.

 - To get to Greytown on a Saturday you’ll actually need to get off the train at Featherston Station.
 This arrives at 10.46am.
 You hop on the route 200 bus waiting at the station at 10.58am which takes you to Main Street Greytown.
 You’ll arrive there at 11.15am.
 To get back to Featherston to catch the train back to Wellington on weekend afternoons catch the route 200 bus at 4.55pm outside St Johns Hall (opposite The Hub) on Main Street, (Greytown Bus Stop 1822 - Main Street near 74).
 This will get you to Featherston Station at 5.10pm in time for the train.
 You'll return to Wellington at 6.25pm.